SharePoint Site Provisioning in Office 365

 SharePoint site provisioning is the process of creating and configuring SharePoint sites programmatically based on business requirements.

-A SharePoint site provisioning tool can help to control site sprawl and other governance requirements in an Office 365 tenant.
+A SharePoint site provisioning tool can help to control site sprawl and other governance requirements in a Microsoft 365 tenant.

 What should a SharePoint site provisioning tool do, other than creating sites?